crypticsy/Toolbox/README.md

 # Toolbox

-A collection of algorithms in python as boiler plates for competitive programming.
+A collection of algorithms in python as boiler plates for efficient programming.

 ### Data Structures